 Married Laura Estella Moyer.
 (See below.)

 Family traditional remembers one escapade involving Charlie and his brother Dell.
-When they were young, their parents once left him and his brother Dell at home alone.
-The house had rats and the boys decided to do something about it.
-They poured kerosene on the tale of one of the rats and set it on fire.
-Unfortunately, the rat ran into the house and set the curtains on fire.
-The boys were able to put out the fire before it caused extensive damage.
+When they were young, their parents once left them home alone.
+The farm had rats and the boys decided to do something about it.
+They poured kerosene on the tale of one of the rodents and set it on fire.
+The rat then ran into the house and set the curtains on fire.
+Fortunately, the boys were able to put out the fire before it caused extensive damage.

 The 1910 Census shows the newlyweds living with Laura’s parents in Franklin Township.
 Charles Bower is listed as a 24-year-old teamster.
 Laura is listed as 20 years old.
 (3)

 A 1917 directory of Beaver County farmers, lists C.L.
 Bower as a tool dresser.
 He owned 18 acres but no crops are listed.
 He also is listed as having two minor children and Bell Telephone service.
-They lived in Franklin Township in the Celia Post Office’s rural delivery area 1, off Highway 22.
+They lived off Highway 22 in Franklin Township in the Celia Post Office’s rural delivery area 1.
 (4)

-The 1920 Census finds the family living beside Hosey Lesnett, Charlie’s 20-year-old half-brother.
+In 1920, the census also shows that the family lived beside Hosey Lesnett, Charlie’s 20-year-old half-brother.
 Also living with Hosey were his mother, Olive, and uncle, John.
 Hosea was the son of George Bower and Olive Lesnett, Permilla’s sister.
-John was deaf, and the 1900 and 1920 censuses note that he could speak English.
+John was deaf, but the 1900 and 1920 censuses note that he could speak English.
 He also suffered from a mental disability, at least in later years.